4x4eb/micro-vhf-uhf-repeater/README.md

 there ae 2 ways to power the repeater :

 1) via the TYPE C conector - connect it to power bank (1.5A on TX)
-2) via 1 LIPO CELL (lower output power)
+2) via 1 LIPO/LION CELL 4.2V-3.4V (lower output power)

-once you use battery, dc-dc converter get's in to duply 5V to the arduino and to DTMF module, but I have noticed that some arduinos can work 3.4V too if your arduino can handle 3.4V - don't solder the dc-dc module and short it with wire.
+once you use battery, dc-dc converter get's in to suply 5V to the arduino and to DTMF module, but I have noticed that some arduinos can work 3.4V too if your arduino can handle 3.4V - don't solder the dc-dc module and short it with wire. if U gonna use one power option always u can short the needed diodes too ( ask me if u need)

 components:
 1) cap component are 1206 SMT = 10uF